SprintHive/income-docs/api/v2/DocumentChase.md

 `documentRequirementsMet`, `bankStatementRequirementsMet` and `payslipRequirementsMet` are all false.

 ### Example messages:
-"Dear customer, we have received your July {bankStatementMonthsPresent} bank statement(s).
-In order to satisfy our requirement of 3 months of recent consecutive bank statements {minMonthsRequired} please upload additional statements from June, May and/or April {bankStatementMonthsOutstanding}."
+"Dear customer, we have received 1 {noOfMonthsPresent} bank statement(s) from July {bankStatementMonthsPresent}.
+In order to satisfy our requirement of 3 {minMonthsRequired} months of recent consecutive bank statements please upload 2 {noOfMonthsOutstanding} additional statements for May and June {bankStatementMonthsOutstanding}."

-"Dear customer, we have received your May and July {payslipMonthsPresent} payslip(s).
-We require 3 recent consecutive payslips {minPayslipsRequired}.
+"Dear customer, we have received 2 {noOfPayslipsPresent} payslips from May and July {payslipMonthsPresent}.
+We require 3 {minPayslipsRequired} recent consecutive payslips.
 There is a gap between your uploaded payslips {isContiguous:false}.
-Please upload additional payslips from June, and/or April {payslipMonthsOutstanding}."
+Please upload 1 {noOfPayslipsOutstanding}
+additional payslip(s) for June {payslipMonthsOutstanding}."

 - Some version of a message is sent to the customer requesting particular months of payslips and bank statements.
 - The customer sends additional documents which pass validation.
 Income is detected and successfully automated.  🥳